Gary Ridgway: Adult life

 Ridgway graduated from Tyee High School in 1969 and married his 19-year-old high school sweetheart, Claudia Kraig.
 He joined the United States Navy and was deployed to Vietnam, where he served on board a supply ship and saw combat.
-During his time in the military, Ridgway had frequent sexual intercourse with sex workers and contracted gonorrhea; although Kraig was angered by this, he continued this activity without protection.
+During his time in the military, Ridgway frequently had sex with prostitutes and contracted gonorrhea; although Kraig was angered by this, he continued this activity without protection.
 His marriage to Kraig ended within a year.

 When questioned about Ridgway after his arrest, friends and family described him as friendly but strange.
 His first two marriages resulted in divorce because of infidelities by both partners.
 His second wife, Marcia Winslow, claimed that he had placed her in a chokehold.
 Ridgway became religious during his second marriage, proselytizing door-to-door, reading the Bible aloud at work and at home, and insisting that his wife follow the strict teachings of their pastor.
 He would also frequently cry after reading the Bible or hearing sermons.
-Despite his beliefs, Ridgway continued to solicit the services of sex workers and asked his wife to participate in sex in public or in inappropriate places, sometimes even in areas where his victims' bodies were later discovered.
+Despite his beliefs, Ridgway continued to solicit the services of prostitutes and asked his wife to participate in sex in public or in inappropriate places, sometimes even in areas where his victims' bodies were later discovered.

 According to women in his life, Ridgway had an insatiable sexual appetite.
 His three ex-wives and several ex-girlfriends reported that he demanded sex from them several times a day.
-Often, he would want to have sex in a public area or in the woods.
+He would often want to have sex in a public area or in the woods.

-Ridgway admitted to having a fixation with sex workers, with whom he had a love/hate relationship.
+Ridgway admitted to having a fixation with prostitutes, with whom he had love/hate relationships.
 He frequently complained about their presence in his neighborhood, but he also took advantage of their services regularly.
 In a statement read at his plea hearing, Ridgway said he hated prostitutes and did not want to pay them for sex.
 Some have speculated that Ridgway was torn between his lusts and his staunch religious beliefs.
-With his second wife Marcia, Ridgway had a son.
+Ridgeway had a son with his second wife, Marcia.